defold/defold/editor/doc/defnode.md

   `dynamo.graph/fnk` for details.
 * For each property, we "lift" the dependencies of all `dynamic`'s and any `value` clause to the dependencies of the property.
-  * **I haven't looked into this properly but believe it's to makesure the `_properties` gets transitively dependent on the dependencies of dynamics**
+  * **I haven't looked into this properly but believe it's to make sure the `_properties` gets transitively dependent on the dependencies of dynamics**
   * **We also copy the dependencies of the property to the auto generated output with the same name.
 This I believe is too pessimistic.
 Can't see why the output automatically should be dependent on the property 'dynamic' dependencies for instance.
     Also, an explicit output with the same name is not necessarily dependent on the property at all.
-See `internal.node/apply-property-dependencies-to-outputs`**
+See `internal.node/apply-property-dependencies-to-outputs`.**
 * Add a magic `:cached` output `_declared-properties` (used by the intrinsic `_properties` output), that depends on all declared properties.